SeanDraper/Election_Analysis/README.md

 ## Overview of Election Audit

-We have been asked by the election commission to analyze a large dataset of election data to determmine the voter turnout for each county, the percentage of votes for each county, and which county had the highest turnout.
+We have been asked by the election commission to analyze a large dataset of election data to determine the voter turnout for each county, the percentage of votes for each county, and which county had the highest turnout.
 We will be adding this on to the already completed analysis of who actually won the election.
 We will be creating Python code that will extract the election data .csv and loop over all the rows in the dataset to determine the results for each county.
 We will then print the results to the console as well as write the results into a .txt file so that the analysis can be easily viewed by the election commission.

 ## Election Audit Results